BoukeHaarsma23/WattmanGTK/README.md

 When you want to apply the settings given in the GUI click apply, and instructions will be given on how to apply the overclock.
 This is at your own risk!
 ## Contributing & Donations
 Contributions can be made in terms of:
- * Hardware debugging, please let me know if your configuration runs or not (mine is run with 4.19 and a RX480
+ * Hardware debugging, please let me know if your configuration runs or not (mine is run with 4.19 and an RX480)
  * Feature additions, some TODO's are given in the files
  * Packaging of the software
  * Feedback on the code